metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/00-my-first-candy-machine-part1.md

+---
+description: "Shows how to create a Candy Machine with Sugar"
+---

 import { Accordion, AccordionItem } from '/src/accordion.jsx';

-# How to create a Candy Machine v3
+# How to create a Candy Machine v3 - Part 1 (Sugar)

 The goal of this tutorial is to take you from zero to one: you will learn to install Sugar and use its basic commands to configure and deploy a candy machine to Solana's devnet.
 It will provide you with a foothold on the basics and enough knowledge that you can then use the rest of the developer resources to learn the more advanced details for using Sugar.